Google Ranks Pages.

 Submit Your Content

-Enter any public URL or paste draft text before publishing.
+Enter any public URL or paste draft text directly.
+Works on published pages and pre-publish drafts alike.

 2